-These time- and space-averaged quantities smooth over what is a very temporally and spatially variable flow (Fig. 9).
-In the interior, more than 2-3 km from the southern boundary, the zonal velocity varies by $O(10~{\rm cm~s^{-1}})$ on horizontal scales of $O(1~{\rm km})$.
-Near the boundary, the no-slip boundary layer is punctuated by along-boundary perturbations of zonal scale $O(1~{\rm km})$ that span the region of decreasing zonal flow.
-In the interior, the meridional velocity varies with similar magnitude, but is coherent over length scales of several km in the zonal direction and less than 1 km in the meridional direction.
+These time- and space-averaged quantities smooth over what is a highly temporally and spatially variable flow (Fig. 9).
+In the interior, more than 2-3 km from the southern boundary, the zonal velocity varies by $O(10 \text{ cm s}^{-1})$ on horizontal scales of O(1 km).
+Near the boundary, the no-slip boundary layer is punctuated by along-boundary perturbations of zonal scale O(1 km)that span the region of decreasing zonal flow.
+In the interior, the meridional velocity varies with similar magnitude, but it is coherent over length scales of several kilometers in the zonal direction and less than 1 km in the meridional direction.
 The interior flow is dominated by narrow, zonally elongated convergent and divergent filaments.
 Near the wall, the meridional velocity takes on the longer meridional length scales of the no-slip boundary layer and short zonal length scales of less than 1 km.
-The meridional flow near the boundary is strongly southward, towards the boundary.
+The meridional flow near the boundary is strongly southward, toward the boundary.
 It is apparent that the nature of the mixed layer instability is different in the interior, where the perturbations take the structure of multiple zonal jets with small meridional scale, compared to within the no-slip boundary layer, where the perturbations are oriented more perpendicular to the boundary and span the boundary layer width.
-The temperature field at 15 m depth is dominated by narrow bands of dense water below the convergence zones in the surface layer (Fig. 9c).
+The temperature field at 15-m depth is dominated by narrow bands of dense water below the convergence zones in the surface layer (Fig. 9c).
 The vertical velocity in these regions is downward, bringing down the more dense waters with negative potential vorticity formed at the surface.
-Weaker upwelling regions are found between these dense plumes, carrying warmer, higher potential vorticity waters towards the surface.
-A similar vertical flux of potential vorticity is carried by small-scale ageostrophic cells for cases of wind-forcing along baroclinic flows, as discussed by Thomas (2005).
+Weaker upwelling regions are found between these dense plumes, carrying warmer, higher potential vorticity waters toward the surface.
+A similar vertical flux of potential vorticity is carried by smallscale ageostrophic cells for cases of wind forcing along baroclinic flows, as discussed by Thomas (2005).